ai-arie/rooftop-objects-cv/README.md

-# Detection and Segmentation of Photovoltaic Installations in Germany
+# Detection and Segmentation of Photovoltaic Installations and other rooftop objects in Germany

 - 'yolov7-seg' is the custom version of the VOLOv7 segmentation model (based on https://github.com/WongKinYiu/yolov7/tree/u7/seg)
 - 'yolov7-det' is the custom version of the main branch of VOLOv7 (based on https://github.com/WongKinYiu/yolov7)